stoyicker/test-accessors/README.md

     fun <T> MyClass.myField(newValue: T)
 }
 ```
-It also works with static variables!
+As you can see, things work perfectly fine even with finals/vals.
+Moreover, it also works with static variables!
 ```java
 class MyClass {
     @RequiresAccessor(requires = {RequiresAccessor.AccessorType.TYPE_GETTER, RequiresAccessor.AccessorType.TYPE_SETTER})